 Step 6.Go to the Run window and type the particular location and click OK.

 Step 7.The folder is automatically opened by the default browser.

 Step 8.Remove all the files present in the folder.

 Step 9.Restart your browser and try opening the Outlook attachments, which you were unable to access.

 Note: You might want to consider disabling Outlook Add-ins, as external Add-ins could potentially be causing issues with accessing Outlook attachments.

 Solution II: When the cause of the error is associated with default security protocols:

-If the errors are the result of security restrictions, then the user must edit and restore the security settings in the Outlook registry.
-Now, the modification of security registry keys depends upon the MS Windows version.
-Check out the steps to modify these keys version-wise provided by Microsoft recovery experts.
-Here we have described steps for the oldest and the latest versions of Windows OS:
+If the errors stem from security restrictions, the user will need to amend and reinstate the security settings in the Outlook registry.
+The process of modifying security registry keys varies depending on the version of MS Windows.
+Refer to the version-specific steps outlined by Microsoft recovery experts for guidance.
+We've outlined steps for both the oldest and most recent versions of the Windows OS.: